Rachiesqueek/website_Scraper/README.md

 # website_Scraper
-Scrapping the CNN website for article titles for style, business, and entertainment.
+Scraping the CNN website for article titles for style, business, and entertainment.